 The writing process does not begin when you put pen to paper or when you start typing on the keypad.
-In fact, it begins much before, i.e. right when an idea germinates in your mind.
-Brainstorming gives you the chance to bring your ideas out of your head and give it a visual format.
-Here, you can structure your thoughts and link the main idea with other ideas that you can include in your writing.
-You can also create an idea about the tone of your write-up by thinking about your target audience, at this stage.
+In fact, it begins much before – right when an idea germinates in your mind.
+Brainstorming gives you the chance to bring your ideas out of your head and give them a visual format.
+Here, you can structure your thoughts and link the main idea with other supporting ideas that you can include in your writing.
+You can also create an idea about the tone of your write-up by thinking about your target audience at this stage.

 Research and Planning

 Research is extremely important if you want your publishers to take you seriously.
-Be it a historical article, a scientific thesis or even a novel, you have to take out time for research.
-Your research material can come from the internet, books and even interviews with experts.
+Be it a historical article, a scientific thesis, or even a novel, you must take out time for research.
+Your research material can come from the internet, books, and even interviews with experts.
 However, before you go on a researching spree, plan your research as well.
-What are the things that you ought to know and how are you going to go about it should be clearly thought about.
+Your research plan should be focused and appropriate.
+Know what you need to research and how you plan to discover information.
 Also, keep a deadline for research and complete it within the stipulated time.

 This is where the actual writing process begins.
-The brainstorming, planning and researching processes culminate into a structured write-up that has a beginning, middle and ending.
-The more time and effort you have put on the first two stages, the easier the third stage becomes.
-Apart from providing your content proper structure with chapters, paragraphs and page numbers, it is also important to mention your resources.
+The brainstorming, planning, and researching processes culminate into a structured write-up that has a beginning, middle, and ending.
+The more time and effort you have put into the first two stages, the easier the third stage becomes.
+Apart from providing your content proper structure with chapters, paragraphs, and page numbers, it is also important to note your resources.
 This provides authenticity to your article or content.

-After you have included all the points and your writing is complete comes the most critical stage, i.e. editing.
-This is the time when you have to look at your write-up critically.
-It would be best to take a break for a few days and come back to your article with a fresh set of eyes.
-This would help you to edit your article more clearly.
+After you have concluded the writing part of the process, editing follows.
+It is the most critical stage of the writing process.
+This time is when you have to look at your write-up critically.
+It is best to take a break for a few days and come back to your article with a fresh set of eyes.
+This helps you to edit your article more clearly.
 While editing, you need to focus on the flow of the article.
-It is during this stage that you need to remove things that have been repeated too many times or add more evidence if an idea or thought does not seem convincing.
-If the thoughts in a paragraph or chapter do not seem clear, this is the right time to rephrase it.
+During this stage, you also need to remove repetitious points or fluff and add more evidence if an idea or thought does not seem convincing.
+If the thoughts in a paragraph or chapter do not seem clear, this is the right time to rephrase them and enhance clarity.

-Once you are 100% sure about your draft, it is time to move to the final stage before publishing, i.e. proofreading.
-While editing is all about finding out the errors in the content, proofreading focuses on the technical aspects of writing.
-Here, you need to concentrate on sentence structure, grammar, punctuations, spelling, capitalizations, syntax, etc. In short, this is where you make your article error-free.
-It would be a good idea to hand over your article to a friend, colleague or family member to proofread your article, without being clouded by emotional attachment.
+Once you are 100% sure about your draft’s content, it is time to move to the final stage before publishing, which is proofreading.
+While editing is all about finding and repairing the deficiencies in content, proofreading focuses on the technical aspects of writing.
+Here, you need to concentrate on sentence structure, grammar, punctuations, spelling, capitalizations, syntax, etc. In short, this step is where you make your article error-free.
+It is a good idea to hand over your article to a friend, colleague, or family member to proofread your article.
+An objective perspective prevents judgment from being clouded by emotional attachment.
 You can also hire a professional proofreading company like Siliconchips Services Ltd. to do this work effectively.

 Writers have their own writing processes that they have developed over the years.
-However, if you are a newbie or seem to be stuck in your writing, following these 5 steps would help you to complete your project on time.
+However, if you are a newbie or seem to be stuck in your writing, following these 5 steps will help you to improve your work and complete your project on time.